hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 ### How do I go back to the remote repository where my files are uploaded?
 - **Symptoms**: After sending files to a dataset, the user wants to verify them on the remote repository but cannot find a direct link from Loop.
-- **Resolution**: Open the project’s upload bundle and use the dataset name or URL in the bundle header to jump directly to the repository page for that dataset.
-You can also reopen the dataset from the **Repository Activity** dialog (folder icon next to **Explore**) and choose **Open Repository in website** to visit the remote site in a new tab.
+- **Resolution**: Open the project’s upload bundle.
+There you will see some links to the Dataverse installation, the collection containing the dataset and the target dataset.
+By clicking on any of these links you can go to the remote resource where the files are uploaded.
+The kind of links will be slightly different for Zenodo datasets, but with the same purpose.
 - **Escalation**: If the link is missing or leads to an error, confirm the dataset URL saved in the upload bundle and coordinate with the repository administrator to ensure the dataset still exists.

 ## Exploring data